takashibinns/tableau-vds-sample/README.md

 #### Step b.1: Clone the github repo
 ![Clone the repo](/screenshots/vscode-1.png)

-Get the link to the repository from Github, and copy it.
+Get the link to the **HandsOnTraining** branch of this repository from Github, and copy it.
 In VS Code, select **Clone Git Repository** and paste in the URL.
 This should clone the repository somewhere on your local workstation

 #### Step b.2: Install dependencies
 Open a terminal in this directory, and run the below command to install dependencies: